 Currently, there are no GPO settings for disabling this.
 If you run across one in the future, please let me know via the comment session.

 – Note: You can terminate the Microsoft Edge browser also from the settings page as shown below or just have the web browser closed.

-Rename Edge Files and deleting some other related files: To disable Microsoft Edge, perform the following steps below.
+Rename Edge Files and delete some other related files: To disable Microsoft Edge, perform the following steps below.

 - "C:\Windows\SystemApps\" folder and find the "Microsoft.MicrosoftEdge_8wekyb3d8bbwe" folder. - Right-click it and - Select "Properties"

 Ensure the file has read only rights attached as shown below

 Next, open the folder y double clicking on it as shown below “Microsoft.MicrosoftEdge_8wekyb3d8bbwe”

 – Click on “View”, and